double-speak/doublespeak.github.io/_notes_2019/ghazal.md

   is recognizable by its effortless flow and its spiritedness.
 Monzavi wrote in Azeri Turkish, in addition to Persian.
 The <em>ghazal</em> here was selected from a collection of his poems titled <em>But You Human-in-Love, No One Understood You</em>.</p>"
-tbio: "<p>Ali Noori is a doctoral student at the University of Pennsylvania.</p>"
+tbio: "<p>Ali Noori is a doctoral student in religious studies at Penn.
+He likes <em>ghazals</em>.His dissertation is titled Pious Praise Poetry: Emotions, Piety, and the Making of Medieval Islamic Subject.</p>"
-language: Farsi/Persian
+language: Farsi
 lang: fa
 image:
 image2:
 imagecredit:
 imagecredit2:
 origaudio:
 translaudio:
 edition: '2019'
 pagetype: submission
 order: '02'